alexylon/Sofos/README.md

 # sofos

-A multimodal web chatbot developed using Vercel AI SDK, React (TypeScript), Next.js, NextAuth.js and Material UI.
-It can read messages and analyze multiple images simultaneously.
-Currently, it responds only with text.
+A multimodal AI chatbot built with the Vercel AI SDK, React (TypeScript), Next.js, NextAuth.js, and Material UI.

+It can read incoming messages, convert speech to text, and analyze multiple images at the same time.

-Supports OpenAI and Anthropic API keys
+Supports OpenAI, Anthropic, and Google models and their API keys.

 <br/>

-## RUN the React/Next.js App in a browser
+## RUN the App in a browser

 ### Install Node v.22